Checked by reality, some QAnon supporters seek a way out - WTMJ

 Associated Press

 PROVIDENCE, R.I.
-(AP) — Ceally Smith spent a year down the rabbit hole of QAnon, spending more and more time researching and discussing the conspiracy theory online.
+(AP) — Ceally Smith spent a year down the rabbit hole of QAnon, devoting more and more time to researching and discussing the conspiracy theory online.
 Eventually it consumed her, and she wanted out.

 She broke up with the boyfriend who recruited her into the movement, took six months off social media, and turned to therapy and yoga.